 If their prescriptions aren't your business, then whose business are they exactly?

-Sat on your bed in a towel for far longer than necessary.
+Sitting on your bed in a towel for far longer than necessary

 You've finished your shower.
 It's time to get dressed.
 But the moment you sit on your bed while wearing a towel, you can't seem to get motivated.
 You just stare at the ceiling and think about… nothing, really.
 It's just like meditation, except in a towel.